The key problem with offering invoice payment terms

 Besides the cash flow problem, there are additional costs associated with late payments.
 These include time, administrative, opportunity, predictability, financing and bad debt.
 Let’s take a closer look at these.

 Time and administrative costs of accounts receivable

-Research presented in The Harvard Business Review (HBR) estimated that time and administrative costs amount to 0.82 per cent of the invoice amount at 30 days, 2.13 per cent at 60 days, 3.94 per cent at 90 days and 5.22 per cent at 90 days.
+Research presented in the Healthcare Financial Management Magazine estimated that time and administrative costs amount to 0.82 per cent of the invoice amount at 30 days, 2.13 per cent at 60 days, 3.94 per cent at 90 days and 5.22 per cent at 90 days.